 A new container terminal for Canada

 The Roberts Bank Terminal 2 Project is a proposed new three-berth marine terminal located approximately 5.5 kilometres offshore at Roberts Bank in Delta, B.C., on Canada’s west coast.
-The terminal will serve container ships bringing consumer goods from Asia and exporting natural resources from Canada.
+The terminal will serve container ships bringing bringing a wide variety of goods including items such as clothing, electronics, food, auto parts, manufacturing parts, furniture and household goods.
+The terminal will also serve overseas markets, shipping export containers loaded with a range of Canadian goods including pulp, lumber, crops such as lentils and legumes, grain, fruits, and specialty items like craft beer.

 Learn more about the project here.